Clematis orientalis

-Clematis orientalis is a deciduous vine or scrambling shrub in the buttercup family Ranunculaceae, that originates from Asia and Central Europe.
+Clematis orientalis is a deciduous vine or scrambling shrub in the buttercup family Ranunculaceae, that originates from Asia and Eastern Europe.
 It was brought to the United States as an ornamental plant but escaped cultivation leading to its classification as a noxious weed in some states.
 Common names for C. orientalis include Chinese clematis, Oriental virginsbower, orange peel, and orange peel clematis.

 Etymology

 The name of the genus Clematis is a derivation of the Ancient Greek word "clématis", which means "climbing".
 This is a description of the tendency that species show to be climbers.

 Description

 Clematis orientalis is a deciduous scrambling shrub that grows to attach to its environment by means of tendril-like stems.
 It grows densely at a rate of least a meter per year.

 Stem

 The stems are slender and tendril-like.
 It grows to heights of about 2–8 meters, with a thickness up to 7 cm.
 The stems are covered with gray-brown bark, with the inner bark being green.
 The vines twine to rocks, other plants, and other things in its environment as it climbs.